 Chocolate restaurants in Barcelona are usually tucked away down the back streets and can be a little difficult to find.
 On this page we will help you find some of the most popular ones and give you an overview to what delights are in store once you find them.

-In search of cosy activities in a city famed for terraces and sunshine, I have found trips for churros and chocolate to be a great treat when its cold outside.
+In search of cosy activities in a city famed for terraces and sunshine, I have found trips for churros and chocolate to be an antidote to when its cold outside.
 Although Barcelona is not as well known for this delicacy as cities such as Seville and Madrid, it definitely offers its fair share of gems.

 Be warned, granjas generally open for specific hours, with an extra long break for lunchtime (see times detailed below).

 There is a bustling atmosphere as you enter the café.
 The space is two rooms deep and tables are generally full.
 The large amount of locals is testament to the high quality of what's on offer.
 Groups of old Spanish ladies while away the hours, slowly eating their way through plates of churros and generous helpings of hot chocolate.
 The setting is not particularly glamorous- with plastic tables and bright lights it has the feel of a canteen.
 However, this serves to add to its charm as the quality of service and food is high, so there is a sense that you have found a local gem.

 The waiters are busy, but they arrive to take your order promptly and are polite.
 There are other treats on offer, such as Crema Catalana and muffins.
 However, on taking a look around the room, it is hard to find anybody who has opted for anything other than the famous churros and chocolate.